Have a working Smoke Alarm in Every Room, Plan 2 ways out

-Currently, we have two Stations that are staffed 24 hrs a day and our department consists of 45 full -time, part-time and volunteers.
-Tyger River is led by Fire Chief James C. Redd, who has been with the department for 22 years.
-Together with Asst.
-Chief Shawn Harter, they manage the day to day operations.
+Currently, we operate three stations and our department consists of 36 full -time, part-time and volunteers.
+Tyger River is led by Fire Chief Jim Redd, who has been with the department since 1989.
+Together with the command staff, they manage the day to day operations of the department.

 Our Department serves all incorporated areas of the Town of Lyman as well as portions of western Spartanburg County.
-We provide services to over 17,000 residents and businesses in our 19 square mile response area.
-Along with fire suppression, motor vehicle accident and medical calls our department also devotes many hours to educating our residents and business owners in fire safety principles.
+We provide services to over 21,000 residents and businesses in our 20 square mile response area.
+Along with emergency services our department also devotes many hours to educating our residents and business owners in fire safety principles.

 We are proud to be an ISO Class I rated department with personnel that exhibit a high level of training and dedication to keeping our community safe.